andyong5/leagueGuide/README.md

 Homepage
 <img src="images/homeScreen.png" width=800>

-Ranking list of top players of a region
+Ranking list of the top players of a game mode and of a specific region which users can change.
 <img src="images/ranking.png" width=800>

 Summoner profile
 <img src="images/summoner.png" width=800>